mattsteadman/SICP/notes/Notes for 1.1.md

 Evaluating compound procedures is done in the same way as evaluating primitive procedures:

-*To apply a compound procedure to arguments, evaluate the body of the procedure with each formal parameter replaced by the corrosponding arguments (or each formal parameter bound to the corrosponding actual parameter).*
+*To apply a compound procedure to arguments, evaluate the body of the procedure with each formal parameter replaced by the corresponding arguments (or each formal parameter bound to the corresponding actual parameter).*

 Notice that this rule (or procedure) for evaluating procedures ask us to evaluate the operands of a combination before evaluating the operator, because it asks us to evaluate the body of the procedure using the arguments (value of operands).
 This is somewhat different than the "percolate upwards" algorithm described above.